 Getting to the caves involves a lot of walking, or perhaps it just seems that way because of the heat and humidity.
 The boat lands at the end of a jetty, several hundred meters long, I’d guess.
 You can walk the jetty to the island or take a miniature train for 10 rupees.

-Next, you climb a stone-paved stairway up the hill.
-The stairway is lined with souvenir stalls, so expect hawkers to hound you to look at their merchandise.
+Next, you climb a stone-paved stairway – 120 steps – up the hill.
+Souvenir stalls line the stairway, so expect hawkers to hound you to look at their merchandise.
 The good part about the hawkers, though, is that they’ve extended tarps across the stairway, offering shade the entire way up.

 6. Come prepared.